How Switch Works? How Does It Learn MAC Addresses?

 Step 8

-As soon as you press the OK button, the Wireshark program will open and begin to perform packet analysis in the image below.
+As soon as you press the OK button, the Wireshark program will automatically open.
+You will then see it start performing packet analysis in the image below.

 Step 9